 Business owners and self-employed individuals may also experience a reduction in earnings due to a temporary or permanent diminished capacity.
 However, unlike an employee, business owners or self-employed individuals may derive their income from multiple sources, such as the profits (or losses) of the business(es) that they either wholly or partially own, a salary paid by the business(es) to the owner, or a combination thereof.
 Forensic accountants are particularly adept at deciphering business records and determining the actual earnings/compensation realized by business owners and self-employed individuals, especially given the varying compensation methods that these individuals may utilize.

-Furthermore, since the profits (or losses) generated by the business(es) may not all be attributable to the physical efforts, or human capital, of the owner, it is important that a forensic accountant review and analyze the business’ historical financial, accounting, and operating records in order to separate the profits (or losses) between those related to the owner’s human capital versus invested capital.
+Furthermore, since the profits (or losses) generated by the business(es) may not all be attributable to the physical efforts, or human capital, of the owner, it is important that a forensic accountant analyze the business’ historical financial, accounting, and operating records in order to separate the profits (or losses) between those related to the owner’s human capital versus invested capital.
 Understanding the individual’s roles and responsibilities within the business may also assist with the determination of income that the business owner derived from their own human capital versus the return on their investment in the business (i.e. invested capital).
 This is particularly important when the business continues to operate following the owner’s injury.

 Additional types of documents that are valuable in forecasting earnings absent an injury for a business owner include: